tienduy-nguyen/thehackingproject/week3/day4/README.md

   ```

 - Mairie christmas

-  Get all emails of all villes Val-d'Oise from [All vill](http://annuaire-des-mairies.com/)
+  Get all emails of all villes Val-d'Oise from [List all city Val d'Oise](http://annuaire-des-mairies.com/)

   ```ruby
     a = [